 Guelder Rose, Viburnum opulus, isn't a rose at all, but a viburnum like the Wayfaring Tree.
 It is, notwithstanding, a very beautiful shrub with all year round interest, which has been here since at least the Iron Age.
 It has large lobed leaves which turn well in the autumn, and globes of white flowers in early summer, followed by bright red berries, popular with birds, particularly Mistle thrushes.
 It does well in heavy soils.
 Guelder Rose bark is used by herbalists for a variety of ailments.

 Provenance certificates are available on request for Viburnum opulus plants, which are from the Southwest of England.

 Suppliers: Perrie Hale Forest Nursery

 50% of our profit on sales of Guelder Roses is donated to The Tree Council

 See our planting and size guide for details and tips on planting Guelder Roses.

 These Guelder Rose plants are all bare root, and are consequently available for delivery from November until March (please ask if you are interested in pot grown plants).
 During the lifting season there may be up to two weeks delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
-Orders placed for Guelder Rose plants between March and September are confirmed in October ready for dispatch from November.
+Orders placed for Viburnum opulus between March and September are confirmed in October ready for dispatch from November.